 From the abbreviation of M2M and IoT, Machine to Machine, and Internet of Things, we can easily understand how they connect and exchange data between devices.
 However, applications must get device data throughout the enterprise if you consider enabling performance improvements.

-Here IoT delivers a significant advantage over the M2M network because of the scalability and cost-effective solutions.
+Here, IoT delivers a significant advantage over the M2M network because of its scalability and cost-effective solutions.
 However, you can also count on the possibilities and business innovation to bring light to IoT vs. M2M.

 IoT takes advantage of cloud-based infrastructure to facilitate decentralized applications and minimize the operation cost in the long run.
 However, while IoT completely depends on the Internet, M2M has to employ direct point-to-point communication for transferring data from one device to another.